Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Boise Mattress

-• Give any new mattress at least a few weeks of consistent sleep before you judge subtle alignment changes.
+• Give any new mattress a few weeks of consistent sleep (especially during the trial period) before you judge subtle alignment changes.

-• Match pillow height to mattress feel; firmer hybrids usually need slightly lower loft for side sleep.
+• Match pillow height to the bed: firmer hybrids often need slightly lower loft for side sleep.

-• Use a supportive base with tight slat spacing to keep edge and lumbar feel consistent.
+• Use a supportive base (see our mattress foundation guide) with tight, even slat spacing on a platform bed to keep feel consistent, especially near the edges.

-• If shoulder pressure is your main issue, don’t force a Luxury Firm feel—choose the softer option in the same model family.
+• If shoulder pressure is your main issue, do not force a Luxury Firm feel; choose the softer option in the same model family.

 FAQs